me-manu/ebltable/README.md

 ========

 Python packages to read in and interpolate tables for the photon density of the Extragalactic Background Light (EBL) and the resulting opacity for high energy gamma rays.
+EBL Tables will be coming soon!

 Prerequisites
 -------------
 Python 2.7 and newest versions of the following packages:
 - numpy
 - scipy
-- astropy (for fits files)
+- astropy
-- matplotlib

 Installation
 ------------